 Lo Sbarco di Anzio, 22.01.1944

-Anzio, located on the Tyrrhenian sea about 56 km from Rome in Lazio region, is a colourful fishing-town and a beautiful seaside resort, as well as a hub for the ferries and hydroplanes to the charming Pontine Islands (Ponza, Palmarola and Ventotene).
+Anzio, located on the Tyrrhenian sea about 56 km from Rome, is a colourful fishing-town and a beautiful seaside resort, as well as a hub for the ferries and hydroplanes to the charming Pontine Islands (Ponza, Palmarola and Ventotene).
 Anzio has a very ancient history and according to legends has been founded either by Antaeus, son of Ulysses and the sorceress Circe, or by Ascanius, son of Trojan Prince Aeneas.
-During the Roman Age the town, by name Antium, was an important harbor and a resort beloved by the roman emperors as witnessed by the remains of luxurious villas along the coast.
-Anzio is historically famous for being during World War II a landing-spot for the Allies freeing Italy from the Nazis.
+During the Roman Age the town, by name Antium, was an important harbour and a resort beloved by the Roman emperors as witnessed by the remains of luxurious villas all along the coast.
+Anzio went down to history as the landing-spot for the Allies freeing Italy from the Nazis during WW2.

 Please contact the Organizers for confirmation and further details.

 Anzio Beachhead Museum / Museo dello Sbarco di Anzio

 Address: Via di Villa Adele - 00042 Anzio (Roma)